 Students arriving by bus from GBH will not arrive in time to participate in these activities.

-- Incursions and Workshops offered by external partners throughout the year such as sports, art, cooking, magic, acrobatics, etc, are offered on a rotating basis.
-(Externally operated activities are subject to public health directives relating to the COVID pandemic period and thus subject to the current regulations, may not be offered.)
+- Incursions and Workshops are offered by external partners and our own qualified staff throughout the year such as sports, art, cooking, magic, acrobatics, etc, on a rotating termly basis.

 - Workshop bookings open between two and three weeks prior to the term commencing, other than Term 1, which opens around the start of term.
 Forms contain all relevant information (fees, policies and procedures).

-- The workshops at FKI will not be scheduled to commence until after the bus has arrived from GBH.
+- The workshops will not be scheduled to commence until after the bus has arrived from FKI.